ProjectMoon/flux/README.md

 When the provider is complete, it can be passed into `flux.configure` as a provider like any built-in provider.

+It may also be required to create a custom downloader for the provider, for example if the site does not provide direct torrent download links as a source.
+Currently the downloaders are contained in the downloaders.js file and that file would require an update if a custom downloader is needed.
+The next version will have more modular downloader definitions.

 Disclaimers
 -----------
 This software is not affiliated with any provider or site it connects